 The representation of these complex mechanisms differs among GCMs and may contribute to the wide range in the magnitude of GCM-simulated profile changes (Cordero and Forster, 2006; Santer et al., 2008; Gettelman et al., 2010; Hill and Lackmann, 2011; Hardiman et al., 2014).
-GCMs are generally unable to reproduce observed profile change at the uppermost tropospheric levels (Po-Chedley and Fu, 2012; Mitchell et al., 2013), though whether this is due to model or

-- 65 observational error remains unclear.
+GCMs are generally unable to reproduce observed profile change at the uppermost tropospheric levels (Po-Chedley and Fu, 2012; Mitchell et al., 2013), though whether this is due to model or observational error remains unclear.
 This large spread among models and disagreement with observations may limit our ability to project tropical cyclone (TC) intensity.
-Emanuel et al. (2013) conclude that tropopause layer cooling contributed to increased TC potential intensity in the North Atlantic basin, and that improved process representation of profile changes in GCMs is critically needed to improve TC projections. - As the thermal profile has changed, so has the distribution of global TC intensity (e.g., Kossin et al., 2013; Sobel et al., 2016).
-A recent analysis of a homogeneous historical TC intensity record from 1979 to 2017 has revealed a statistically robust increase in global lifetime maximum intensity (Kossin et al., 2020).
-The observed intensity distribution has not simply shifted to higher intensities, but has become increasingly bimodal (Holland and Bruyère, 2014; Jewson and Lewis, 2020). - 75 These changes in the TC intensity distribution may be attributable to a variety of environmental and internal processes, including both natural and anthropogenic effects.
-Changes in vertical wind shear (Ting et al., 2019), humidity (Dai, 2006), sea-surface temperature (SST), environmental temperature profile, and the nature of incipient disturbances may all contribute to TC intensity change.
-It is also understood that the observational datasets used in these analyses have limitations (e.g., Landsea et al., 2006; Klotzbach and Landsea, 2015), although recent efforts have reduced these uncertainties (e.g., Knutson
+Emanuel et al. (2013) conclude that tropopause layer cooling contributed to increased TC potential intensity in the North Atlantic basin and that improved process representation of profile changes in GCMs is critically needed to improve TC projections.

+As the thermal profile has changed, so has the distribution of global TC intensity (e.g., Kossin et al., 2013; Sobel et al., 2016).

+A recent analysis of a homogeneous historical TC intensity record from 1979 to 2017 revealed a statistically robust increase in global lifetime maximum intensity (Kossin et al., 2020).
+The observed intensity distribution has not simply shifted to higher intensities, but has become increasingly bimodal (Holland and Bruvère, 2014; Lee et al., 2016; Jewson and Lewis, 2020).

-- 80 et al., 2019; Kossin et al., 2020; Emanuel, 2021).
-TC intensity sensitivity to the underlying SST, or more accurately the thermal disequilibrium between the SST and the near surface atmosphere, is relatively well understood (Emanuel, 1987; Elsner et al., 2008; Strazzo et al., 2015).
+These changes in the TC intensity distribution may be attributable to a variety of environmental and internal processes, including both natural and anthropogenic effects.
+Changes in vertical wind shear (Ting et al., 2019), humidity (Dai, 2006), temperature (at the sea surface, near surface, and in the TC outflow layer), and the nature of incipient disturbances may all contribute to TC intensity change.
+It is also understood that the observational datasets used in these analyses have limitations (e.g., Landsea et al., 2006; Klotzbach and Landsea, 2015), although recent efforts have reduced these uncertainties (e.g., Knutson et al., 2019; Kossin et al., 2020; Emanuel, 2021).
+TC intensity sensitivity to the underlying sea surface temperature (SST), or more accurately the thermal disequilibrium between the SST and the near-surface atmosphere, is relatively well understood (Emanuel, 1987; Elsner et al., 2008; Strazzo et al., 2015; Gilford et al. 2017).
 Global average TC intensity scales by 2.5% per degree Kelvin SST warming (Knutson et al., 2019).
-Yet the magnitude and mechanistic response of TC intensity to changes in the vertical profile of temperature are less well understood. - 85
+Yet the magnitude and mechanistic response of TC intensity to changes in upper-level stratification and TC outflow layer temperatures are less well understood.